Dataminr finance chief departs unexpectedly: sources

 Two people familiar with the company told Reuters that Secor left unexpectedly this week with no explanation to staff from management.
 A person who answered the phone at Dataminr said Secor was no longer with the company.
 Secor did not respond to attempts to reach her by phone, text, email or her social media accounts.

-Spokespeople for Dataminr said they could not immediately comment on Secor because people they needed to ask about her departure were travelling.
+Spokespeople for Dataminr said they could not immediately comment on Secor because people they needed to ask about her departure were traveling.

 Dataminr is viewed as a hot startup in New York's burgeoning technology sector, partly because of its special partnership with Twitter Inc. Twitter allows the company to access its "firehose" of public tweets — a complete data set of messages sent out by those of its 302 million active users who allow them to be seen by anyone.